 Seems simple, right?

-Administrative Assistant for Search & Call Administrative Assistant for the Southeast Area email@example.com (for Search & Call business) firstname.lastname@example.org (for all other business)
+Martha is the Search and Call Associate for the Southern New England Conference. email@example.com (for Search & Call business) firstname.lastname@example.org (for all other business)